 - You must have a four-year Bachelor’s degree from an accredited institution of higher learning.
 Your major or discipline does not matter.

-- Minimum background in economics, including an elementary microeconomics course and an introductory statistics course, is required.
+- We require a course in microeconomic theory and a course in probability and statistics.
 Equivalent work experience will also be considered.
 Please contact our Program Coordinator if you have any questions.

 - You may not receive tuition remission from the University of Wisconsin – Madison.
 No TA-, RA-, or PA-ships from the University of Wisconsin are allowed.